Hanover-CS/HC24-Luuk-Crawford-Senior-Project/docs/annotated-biblio.md

 Downside is I would need to spend a lot more time to get started because I don’t have experience with this and would likely run into more issues starting from nothing.
 I would rather resume learning mobile app development than start something from scratch for a solo project.

 ### Multiplatform mobile development
 Multiplatform development means code I make should work for multiple platforms.
-If I pursue mobile development, this means when I’m testing and working with an Android, it is coded in an environment that should also work with iOS devices.
+If I pursue mobile development, this means when I’m testing and working with an Android, it is coded in an environment that should also work with iOS devices without needing to rewrite too much code.
 This makes supporting multiple platforms easier as I wouldn't need to learn and use two different languages at a time for iOS and Android.

+This will be useful if I have time to attempt to make it work on iOS, though I don't think I will be able to unless I do more research to figure out a way around Xcode being Mac only.

 I intend to stick to mobile development for this project.
-Taking the multiplatform development path instead of web app means I have a better chance of getting this program work, and hopefully work on both android and iOS.
+As Kotlin is multiplatform it is possible I could reuse a lot of it to make it work on PC or elsewhere if this project were to be continued one day.

 #### Kotlin
 Kotlin is a multiplatform programming language that ["used by over 60% of professional Android developers"](https://developer.android.com/kotlin).
 And Kotlin has been [Google's top pick for Android development](https://techcrunch.com/2022/08/18/five-years-later-google-is-still-all-in-on-kotlin/) as well.